 They may look the same but there are a few differences between radiation and advection fog:

 - Radiation fog forms over land only, where advection fog can form over sea too: cold and warm stream fog.

 - Advection fog needs a surface that is already cool (water or land).

 - Radiation fog disappears some time after sunrise but advection fog can persist for days, given the right conditions.

 - For radiation fog a high pressure area or a col is needed in contrary to advection fog, these are favorable for lights winds.

 Both have the same basic principles of formation but under quite different circumstances and events.
 The location where these types of fog develop can also be related to certain geographic areas, for example, advection fog formed over sea can travel inland and block airports close to the sea or situated in lower parts.

-For advection fog to disperse one of the formation factors need to change: thus either less moist air, a change of wind direction or heating of the cool surface, but this might prove difficult if there is a cloud layer above.
+For advection fog to disperse one of the formation factors need to change: thus either less moist air, a change of wind direction or heating of the cool surface, but this might prove difficult if there is a cloud layer above and a higher altitude.